MicrosoftDocs/ATADocs/ATPDocs/remove-replication-permissions-entra-connect.md

 ## Why might the Microsoft Entra Connect AD DS Connector account with unnecessary replication permissions be a risk?

 Smart attackers are likely to target Microsoft Entra Connect in on-premises environments, and for good reason.
-The Microsoft Entra Connect server can be a prime target, especially based on the permissions assigned to the AD DS Connector account (created in on-prem AD with the MSOL_ prefix).
+The Microsoft Entra Connect server can be a prime target, especially based on the permissions assigned to the AD DS Connector account (created in on-premises AD with the MSOL_ prefix).
 In the default 'express' installation of Microsoft Entra Connect, the connector service account is granted replication permissions, among others, to ensure proper synchronization.
 If Password Hash Sync isn’t configured, it’s important to remove unnecessary permissions to minimize the potential attack surface.

 ## How do I use this security assessment to improve my hybrid organizational security posture?